google/badwolf/docs/command_line_tool.md

 The `assert` command allows you to run all the stories contained in a given folder.
 Stories are serialized as JSON files.
 Each story contains:

 1. One or more sources.
-A source is a graph defined by the triples it contain.
+A source is a graph defined by the triples it contains.
 2. One or more assertions.
 An assertion is a BQL query and the expected outcome.

 An example of a simple story with only one assertion could be: